MrDanii/py-test-facial-recognition/README.md

 #### Notes about Libraries
 https://cmake.org/download/
-not sure why do i need cmake (sad face) but it gives error when intalling "face-recognition" python library
+not sure why do i need cmake (sad face) but it gives error when installing "face-recognition" python library